Enlargement of the Eurasian Economic Union: ASEAN

 In November 2016, the ASEAN Secretariat and the Foreign Minister of Armenia held meetings in Jakarta.
 The Foreign Minister of Armenia stated that Armenia is keen on forging cooperative relations with ASEAN and its Member States, and would also push for region-to-region cooperation between ASEAN and the Eurasian Economic Union.
 The Secretary-General of ASEAN also exchanged views on the potentials for closer cooperation between ASEAN and the EAEU.

 In September 2019, during a trip to Yerevan, Prime Minister of Singapore Lee Hsien Loong stated that Singapore supports the creation of a free trade area comprising all Eurasian Union and ASEAN member states.
 The Prime Minister advised that the new Singapore-EAEU free trade deal which was recently finalized, could serve as a pathfinder for a future FTA between the EAEU and ASEAN.

 Bangladesh

 Officials in Bangladesh are pushing for closer links with the Eurasian Union.
 The Ministry of Commerce of Bangladesh has signed a Memorandum of Understanding with the EAEU in July 2016 and now the country is seeking to sign a free trade deal with the EAEU in order to get duty-free access to the Eurasian market of 183 million people.

 Brazil

 In May 2017, government officials of Belarus and Brazil met in Minsk to discuss the establishment and development of Brazil-EAEU relations.
 The parties discussed a wide range of issues from trade and economic investments, to the interaction between the Eurasian Economic Union and the South American Common Market (MERCOSUR).

+BRICS

+On 19 August 2024, it was announced that the EAEU would develop comprehensive dialogue with BRICS countries during a meeting in Nizhny Novgorod.
+Goar Barseghyan, Minister of Industry and Agriculture of the Eurasian Economic Commission, stated "The priority of the Eurasian Economic Union's further development is its positioning as a pole of economic attraction on the international stage.
+In this regard, it is very important for us to deepen cooperation with the BRICS countries in the real economy."
+The Minister also proposed to make the "EAEU – BRICS" discussion format as an annual platform for discussing relevant matters of industrial development.